Chris Kirby, interview: on co-writing, songwriting outside your comfort zone and building a solid songwriting reputation

 But the hustle never really stops.
 You have to make the effort to get yourself to people who haven’t heard of you yet.
 You market yourself by networking, introducing yourself until it becomes comfortable.

 Social Media, whatever your favourite channels are, decrease the degree of separation between you and people that you want to work with.
-Put yourself out there and introduce yourself… offer your help, don’t just ask for help.
+Put yourself out there and introduce yourself… offer your help, don’t just ask for it.

 As songwriters, we get a backstage pass because we provide a valuable service for artists.
 We aren’t in direct competition with them for public attention but we can ultimately provide them with something, either songs or help co-writing songs, that will help them get the attention that drives the music industry.